RefresherTowel/Aseprite-PillowShading/README.md

 # Aseprite-PillowShading
-Allows you to pillow shade a selection from the foreground colour to the background colour
+Allows you to pillow shade a selection from the foreground colour to the background colour.

 ## How to use it
 Simply make a selection, select a foreground colour and a background coluor and run the script.